Skip to main content

 About Katana

 Katana has held a spot on Opinionated About Dining's Top Restaurants in North America list for three consecutive years, making it one of the more credentialed Japanese dinner options on the Sunset Strip.
-Easy to book, open late on weekends, and well-suited to special occasions — though if a quiet omakase counter is what you want, Hayato is the stronger call.
+Easy to book, open late on weekends, well-suited to special occasions — though if a quiet omakase counter is what you want, Hayato is the stronger call.

 A consistent OAD-ranked Japanese restaurant on the Sunset Strip worth booking for dinner